This article explains how to work with SQL Server labels in ApexSQL Source Control.

 Q: If one developer creates a label, can others apply it?

 A: Yes, it can be applied by any developer who has a database linked to the same repository.

-Q: What source control systems does ApexSQL Source Control work with that support labels?
+Q: What source control systems do ApexSQL Source Control work with that support labels?

-A: Labels are supported in all source control systems that are available through ApexSQL Source Control, which are: Git, Mercurial, Subversion, Perforce and Team Foundation Server.
+A: Labels are supported in all source control systems that are available through ApexSQL Source Control, which is: Git, Mercurial, Subversion, Perforce, and Azure DevOps Server/Services.